 As a W2 employee, your employer pays half of your Social Security and Medicare, which independent contractors are 100% responsible for.
 You’re also more likely to be eligible for a variety of benefits from your employer, such as healthcare, paid time off, and 401(k) options.
 That being said, you’re limited in what business expenses you’re able to deduct from your taxes and how much money you can defer to your 401(k).
 While the traditional employment route may be more convenient, you’re likely able to make a larger paycheck in one of the following contractor positions.

 Working as a W2 contractor is a comparable setup to that of a full-time employee, except on a temporary, contract basis.
 When it comes to filing taxes, your employer will withhold income taxes on your behalf, along with withholding and paying Social Security and Medicare.
 Like a full-time employee, you’re also potentially eligible for some benefits such as healthcare coverage.
 However, because your employer or staffing firm is covering these tax and healthcare costs, you may earn a lower pay rate than other contractors.

 Despite the similarities between these two types of employment, there are a few important differences.
 For example, because W2 contractors move between organizations, they have more opportunities to learn new skillsets and develop their preexisting abilities.
 Since the length of each contract varies, they also have increased flexibility in their professional roles and personal lives.
 On the flip side, as a W2 contractor, you may have a more difficult time integrating into each new team since you’re working on a temporary basis.

-Deciding between contracting and full time employment is no easy task – reach out to a KORE1 team member today to discuss your options and which is the best fit for you.
+Deciding between contracting and full time employment is no easy task, especially with ongoing changes to employment law.
+Reach out to a KORE1 team member today to discuss your options and which is the best fit for you.